When the sun decides to show up, there’s few better places to be in London than in one of the many glorious parks.

 What's it like?
 More than just home to Wills & Kate, Kensington Gardens offers 242 quiet acres of sculpted gardens, monuments, ornamental flower beds and a lake.
 Another park to enjoy for its beauty, rather than its facilities, Kensington Gardens do however put on the occasional event - think photography masterclasses and tips from their allotment, rather than raucous gigs.

 What's there?
-Kensington Palace, the Diana Memorial playground, Serpentine gallery and Serpentine Sackler gallery, which are currently closed.
+Kensington Palace, the Diana Memorial playground, Serpentine gallery and Serpentine Sackler gallery.

-Food and drink: The Orangery, The Broadwalk cafe, Chucs at the Serpentine gallery and two refreshment points at the Italian Gardens and the Albert Memorial, all of which are currently closed.
+Food and drink: The Orangery, The Broadwalk cafe, Chucs at the Serpentine gallery and two refreshment points at the Italian Gardens and the Albert Memorial.

 Find it: Kensington, W2 2UH, royalparks.org.uk